Enchong Dee

-Ernest Lorenzo Velasquez Dee ([ˈentʃɔŋ di], born November 5, 1988), professionally known as Enchong Dee, is a Filipino actor, model, and swimmer.
+Ernest Lorenzo "Enchong" Velasquez Dee ([ˈentʃɔŋ di], born November 5, 1988) is a Filipino actor, comedian, model, host, swimmer, triathlete, duathlete and writer.
 Dee is a contract artist of ABS-CBN's Star Magic.
 He came to prominence after starring in his first major TV drama Katorse (2009).
 He played the role of "Luis" in the Filipino remake Maria la del Barrio (2011).
 He also starred in Ina, Kapatid, Anak (2012–13), and Muling Buksan ang Puso.

 He is the younger brother of actor and model, AJ Dee.

 Early life and education

-Enchong Dee was born at 8:21 pm on November 5, 1988 at Mother Seton Hospital in Naga, Camarines Sur, to Johnson Molina Dee and Maria Theresa Diño Velasquez.
+Enchong Dee was born at 8:21 pm on November 5, 1988, at Mother Seton Hospital in Naga, Camarines Sur, to Johnson Molina Dee and Maria Theresa Diño Velasquez.
 He has two brothers, Angel James Dee, who is also an actor, while his younger brother, Isiah Dee, is a student in De La Salle–College of Saint Benilde.
 Enchong also has a young sister, Angelika Dee, who is a student in Immaculate Conception Cathedral School in Cubao, Quezon City.

 He graduated from Naga Hope Christian School.
 He further pursued his swimming career at De La Salle University in Manila.
-Dee was part of the Philippine national swimming team and has participated in the SEA Games and 2006 Asian Games.
+Dee was part of the Philippine national swimming team and has participated in the 2005 SEA Games in Manila, 2006 Asian Games in Doha, Qatar and 2007 SEA Games in Nakhon Ratchasima, Thailand.